All Episodes

 She did a fabulous job.

-Others, on other occasions, there's some they got caught.
+Others, on other occasions, there's some, they got caught.

 There's not much they could do.

-They did their best, but there was some uh uh periods of time where various candidates was weak here, weak there, like Neat Newt was a little weak on the Freddie Mack assault, and and uh Mitt was um in trouble when uh Chris Wallace and Santorum dragged him through the flip-flops and the whole thing on abortion in Massachusetts.
+And Mitt was in trouble when Chris Wallace and Santorum dragged him through the flip-flops and the whole thing on abortion in Massachusetts.

-But even in the weak moments, I even I thought Romney had a great night.
+But even in the weak moments, I even, I thought Romney had a great night.

-I thought Romney had a good.
+I thought Romney had a great night.

 My friends are unhappy with me saying that.

-Um but I thought on balance, even Romney had his stellar moments last night.
+But I thought on balance, even Romney had his stellar moments last night.

-It's not a two-man race, it's a four-person race.
+It's not a two-man race.

 It is.